Top 9 Ways to iPad Screen Flickering

 Method 2: Force Quit Apps

-If your iPad mini screen flickering problem is not fixed by restarting, then you should proceed to check if the iPad flickers when running a particular application.
+If your iPad flickering screen problem is not fixed by restarting, then you should proceed to check if the iPad flickers when running a particular application.
 The flickering could be as a result of a 'misbehaving' application.
 If you find such an application, force quitting the application is highly recommended.
 So, how do you force quit?

 For iPads with Home button, you only need to press the Home button to open the app switcher then swipe away the particular application.